-HARTFORD, CT (WFSB) -- As the state continues to recover from the coronavirus pandemic, the second phase of reopening is happening on Wednesday.
+HARTFORD, CT (WFSB) -- As the state continues to recover from the coronavirus pandemic, the state is taking a paused ahead of 'Phase 3.'

-Phase 1 has been underway since the middle of May.
+Phase 1 began in the middle of May.

-As it hadn't shown any spikes in hospitalizations, Gov. Ned Lamont made some changes regarding the next step in the reopening process, announcing that 'Phase 2' would happen on June 17, instead of June 20 like originally planned.
+As it hadn't shown any spikes in hospitalizations, Gov. Ned Lamont announced 'Phase 2' would happen on June 17.

-The state partially reopened on Wednesday, May 20.
-It was the first of three phases that were outlined by the governor and the Reopen CT Advisory Group.
+The state's partial reopening on May 20 was the first of three phases that were outlined by the governor and the Reopen CT Advisory Group.

 With Phase 1 came outdoor dining, and the reopening of non-essential retail businesses, offices, outdoor museums and zoos, outdoor recreation.

 Hair salons and barbershops reopened on June 1.